 - There are a number of legal claims currently outstanding against the Council.
 Where a reliable estimate can be made, these have been included as provisions within the Council's Balance Sheet.
 Where it has not been possible to establish a reliable estimate, the claims have been accounted for as contingent liabilities. - There is a high degree of uncertainty about future levels of funding for local government.
 The Council has determined, however, that this uncertainty is not yet sufficient to provide an indication that its assets may be impaired as a result of (for example) reduced maintenance. - The Council had seven members out of 15 on the board of the Shetland Charitable Trust in 2016/17.
 In June 2016, the Council agreed that its elected members would no longer be put forward to serve as trustees of the Shetland Charitable Trust.
-The Council is not an investor in the Shetland Charitable Trust, therefore it does not meet the accounting definition of a group entity.
+The Council is not an investor in the Shetland Charitable Trust, therefore it is not consolidated in the Group Accounts.